-The Drugs and Cosmetics Act, 1940 (“D&C Act”) along with the Drugs and Cosmetics Rules, 1945 (“D&C Rules”) and The Medical Device Rules, 2017 (“MDR”) governs the authorization, import, manufacture, distribution and sale of drugs, biologicals and following categories of medical devices in India:
+The Drugs and Cosmetics Act, 1940 (“D&C Act”) along with the Drugs and Cosmetics Rules, 1945 (“D&C Rules”) and The Medical Device Rules, 2017 (“MDR”) governs the authorization, import, manufacture, distribution and sale of drugs, biologicals of medical devices.

 The Drugs (Price Control) Order, 2013 (“DPCO”) under the Essential Commodities Act 1954 (“ECA”) regulates the pricing of drugs, biologicals and notified medical devices in India.

 India currently does not have a mechanism for reimbursement of drugs, biologics and medical devices.
 Out-of-pocket expenditure by patients is the primary means of financing of drugs, biologicals and medical devices.
-For more details on India’s healthcare system, please refer to Question 7 of this Chapter.
+For more details on India’s healthcare system, please refer to Chapter 1 Question 7.